Acalabrutinib (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant, or if you have bleeding problems, heart rhythm problems, or any infection (including hepatitis B).
+- Tell your doctor if you have bleeding problems, heart rhythm problems, or any infection (including hepatitis B).
 Tell your doctor if you have had a recent surgery or plan to have surgery.

 - Do not breastfeed while using this medicine and for at least 2 weeks after the last dose.